-Considering the Upper West Side zip code, living at The San Remo costs a pretty penny, with apartments previously going for $26 million.
-And according to The Reel Deal, actress Demi Moore is selling her 7,000 square-foot penthouse apartment for a cool $75 million.
+Considering the Upper West Side zip code, living at The San Remo costs a pretty penny, with apartments previously costing $26 million.
+And according to The Reel Deal, actress Demi Moore is selling her 7,000-square-foot penthouse apartment for a cool $75 million.
 Would you pay that for a private view over Central Park and the Hudson?
 NYC in fall would be pretty magical from the top floor!

 Fellow celeb residents include Glen Close, Diane Keaton, Stephen Spielberg, and Bono, who bought the apartment from Steve Jobs.
 That’s some Friday night dinner party.

 Grand Central Station, Manhattan